Updated January 18, 2019

-In Hawaii, you may use either the Hawaii state exemptions (listed below), or the federal bankruptcy exemptions (you can find these in Federal Bankruptcy Exemptions).
-You cannot mix and match from each list.
-If you choose to use the Hawaii state exemptions, you may also use any applicable amounts in the federal nonbankruptcy exemptions.
+Hawaii is one of the states that allows its residents to use either the Hawaii state exemptions or the federal bankruptcy exemptions.
+You can’t mix exemptions from each list, however.
+If you choose to use the Hawaii state exemptions, you can use the federal nonbankruptcy exemptions, too.

-651-91 - Up to $30,000 if head of family or over 65; up to $20,000 otherwise.
-Property cannot exceed 1 acre.
-Sale proceeds are exempt for 6 months after sale.
-Spouses may not double.
+651-91 - Up to $20,000 or $30,000 if the debtor is the head of the family or is over 65.
+Property cannot exceed one acre.
+Sale proceeds are exempt for six months after the sale.
+Spouses can’t double the exemption amount.
 Tenancies by the entirety are exempt without limit as to debts of one spouse or reciprocal beneficiary.

 651-121 - Unpaid wages due for services of the past 31 days.